lucasjellema/tech-radar-prototype2/development-log.md

 - blip passes filter if all tags are minus and blip possesses none of them
 - filter blips on discrete properties (for now hard coded vendor, offering, ambition, category, scope, author)
 - show occurring values of discrete properties in filter combobox
+- define id values for viewpoints (to allow them to be identified through URLs) amis-tech-radar-2021 and "emerging-tech-trends"

+### Resources
+- How to get query string values in JavaScript with URLSearchParams - https://flaviocopes.com/urlsearchparams/

 ## March 29th